 It was because he wasn't attracted to women.

-When his stint in the Army was over and he came back to the United States, he took advantage of the G.I. bill.
+When his stint in the Army was over, and Charlie returned to the United States, he took advantage of the G.I. bill.
 He was the first one in his family to graduate from college and was inordinately proud of that.
 He lived at home with his mother while he went to school and would continue to do so until the day she died.

 He got a job teaching grammar school after college, and so slowly that nobody noticed, started mentoring young boys.
 It was all very casual at first.
 He was still in his early twenties then.
 Some of his friends had brothers the same age as the kids he would bring around.
 They would occasionally let them hang out with the older guys.
 One more kid didn't make a difference.